20urc3/Sekiryu/README.md

 ### Installation

-    Clone this repository to your local machine
+    - Clone this repository to your local machine.
-    Go to your Ghidra Scripts folder and copy the python files..
+    - Go to your Ghidra Scripts folder and copy the python files.
-    Open the script manager and run the script.
+    - Open the script manager and run the script "ghidrai.py".

 ### Usage